johntrandall/amazon_purchases_ledger/README.md

     $ amazon_purchases_ledger

-Pass in the filepaths to an Amazon orders csv and an Amazon items csv, and the gem will create an ```transactions.csv```:
+Pass in the filepaths to an Amazon orders csv and an Amazon items csv, and the gem will create a ```transactions.csv``` in the user's home folder:

     $ amazon_purchases_ledger [orders csv filepath] [items csv filepath]